Download PDF

 - Thirdly, the interviewer finishes the questionnaire by asking about the company and your attitude towards work.

-Q 1.
+Q1.
 Tell us something about yourself.

 Ans.
-(Interviewer point of view) Here, the interviewer wants to know about your name, your educational background, and professional details.
+(Interviewer’s point of view) Here, the interviewer wants to know about your name, your educational background, and your professional details.
+So, the answer would go from your name, following your recent professional experience.

+Ans.
+(Interviewer’s point of view) Here, the interviewer would like to get some appreciation for the company.
 So, in the answer, you can include all the positive aspects of the company.
 Along with that, mention your career growth with the growth of the company.

-Q 3.
+Q3.
 You are from which part of the globe?

+Ans.
+(Interviewer’s point of view) Here, the interviewer wants to know the country you belong to.
+And also want to know whether you know about the place you belong to.
+In answer, you can tell about the country you belong to.
+Along with some introduction to the traditions and cultures related to it.
 (If possible, try to research the company you are going for an interview with and list out some of the employees who are from your country.
-This would give a good impression of your research quality to the interviewer)
+This would give a good impression of your research quality to the interviewer.)

-Q 4.
+Q4.
 Do you know the Japanese language?
 If yes, how good do you know?

-In answer, you can mention that you know the Japanese language( as a beginner or fluent or conversational).
-If you have learned from any institutes, you can also mention the institute’s name from where you have learned the Japanese language.
+Ans.
+(Interviewer’s point of view) Here, the interviewer would be looking for at least a partial positive response from you.
+In answer, you can mention that you know the Japanese language( as a beginner or fluent, or conversational).
+If you have learned from any institutes, you can also mention the institute from which you have learned the Japanese language.

-Q 5.
+Q5.
 How did you learn the Japanese language?

-Firstly, how you have cleared the Elementary level (N1)
+Firstly, how have you cleared the Elementary level (N1)

 Secondly, how you have attempted the Pre-intermediate level(N2)